curityio/kubernetes-training/README.md

 - The full Curity Identity Server that provides a complete OAuth authorization server.
 - The Curity Token Handler, which processes cookies sent by Single Page Applications.

+## Fast Deployment

+If you just want to spin up a working local Kubernetes deployment you can:

+- Follow the [README instructions](./final/README.md) to run a series of scripts.

+To learn more about the details, follow the instructional lessons in sequence.

+## Lessons

-## Lesson 1 - Deployment, Configuration and Upgrades
+### 1 - Deployment, Configuration and Upgrades

 Follow the [README instructions](./lesson-1/README.md) to learn how to: